Arturia MiniBrute: Synthesis model

 The MiniBrute's single oscillator can be set to sawtooth, pulse (modulatable width), triangle, white noise, or any combination of these.
 The three waveforms each have options for additional wave shaping.
 Although pulse-width modulation is common for analog synthesizers, the shaping options for the sawtooth and triangle are unique to the MiniBrute.
 The MiniBrute also includes a sub-oscillator and external signal processing.

-The oscillator is processed through a multimode 12 dB/octave Steiner-Parker filter.
+The oscillator is processed through a multimode 12 dB/octave Steiner filter.
 The user can select a low-pass filter, high-pass filter, band-pass filter, or notch filter.
 Although this filter made the MiniBrute more versatile than its vintage predecessors, Gordon Reid of Sound on Sound was critical of the choice not to emulate a more popular Moog filter.
 The filter has its own dedicated ADSR envelope generator and can also be modulated by LFO or the modulation wheel.
 The filter was designed by Usson.

 The MiniBrute's LFO can be routed to wave shape modulation, filter cutoff, pitch, and amplitude.
 Various wave shapes are available for the LFO.
 It can also be synced to the MiniBrute's arpeggiator.
 The audio output can be reprocessed through the synthesizer using the Brute Factor to achieve an overdrive effect.